2021 Iranian water protests

-The 2021 Iranian water protests were a series of protests by Iranians against water shortages in Khuzestan province during the summer.
-Protests broke out on 15 July 2021 due to the ongoing water crisis in Iran but spread across the country to other provinces and cities where people organised rallies in solidarity with Khuzestan, including Tehran, Kermanshah, Isfahan, Bushehr, Lorestan, Kurdistan, East Azerbaijan, North Khorasan and Alborz.
+Protests broke out in Iran's Khuzestan province on 15 July 2021 due to the ongoing water crisis in Iran but spread across the country to other provinces and cities where people organised rallies in solidarity with Khuzestan, including Tehran, Kermanshah, Isfahan, Bushehr, Lorestan, Kurdistan, East Azerbaijan, North Khorasan and Alborz.

 Protests were soon dubbed 'The Uprising of the Thirsty" and turned violent as police forces attempted to suppress them due to demands for the end of the current regime.
 Casualties were recorded both amongst police forces and civilian demonstrators.
 Protests in Khuzestan lasted for around 10 days and were predominantly urban.
 The last large-scale demonstration in solidarity with Khuzestan took place on 31 July in Tehran.
 The violent nature of the protests received a lot media-attention and various government officials made statements promising extended and specific support to the region.
 This included releasing more water from Karkheh Dam in northern Khuzestan and sending emergency water tanks to most affected regions.